TexturePacker's custom exporter format

 If you copied the data from the example file above, you should now create a testexporter.txt in the same directory as the exporter.xml.
 The file extension of the template file does not matter.
 However, it might be useful to give it the same extension as the Data file to enable syntax highlighting in your favorite text editor.

 TexturePacker uses the Grantlee template engine - which is similar to Django templates.
-A basic description of the language is available from here: TexturePacker & PhysicsEditor Template Language.
+The template syntax is described in detail at the end of this document.

 This example template file will write a data file containing a list of sprites with frame coordinates, a flag for rotation and the source coordinates: